marcoman/experimental-100/71-80/71/README.md

 This is the day 71 assignment.
 The goal is to publish an application online.

-For this example, I am using Vercel.
+For this example, I am using Render.

 # Running